-Local Bus No. 119
+Bus Line No. 119

-connects the airport with the metro station Nádraží Veleslavín - green line A. Tickets are available for purchase from the newspaper stand or the vending machines in front of the terminal.
+connects the airport with the metro station Nádraží Veleslavín - green line A. Tickets are sold by the Visitor Centre, Prague Public Transit Company counters at Arrival Halls, or available from ticket machines located around Arrival halls and directly at the bus stops.

-Local Bus No. 191
+Bus Line No. 191